alibaba/git-repo-go-doc/content/en/posts/2020-03-04-agit-flow-and-git-repo.md

 ### What is AGit-Flow?

-Can we combine these two Git workflows to create a new one with all their advantages? (not GerritHub)
+Can we combine these two Git workflows to create a new one with all their advantages? (not like GerritHub)

 Inspired by Gerrit workflow, we created a centralized git workflow based on CGit (instead of JGit) with a minor changed git-core and several APIs.
 We call the workflow as “AGit-Flow”, and implemented it in Alibaba's internal source code platform.
 With the help of "AGit-Flow", it's unnecessary to fork a repository or create many feature branches inside a repository.
 Users can use `git push` command to create code review (pull request) directly.